Celebrate National Nurses Week, Month, and Year

-The National Nurses Week 2018 logo was developed by ANA to celebrate the week and to recognize nurses' many diverse contributions in the healthcare field.
+The National Nurses Week 2021 logo was developed by ANA to celebrate the week, month, and year of the nurse and to recognize nurses’ many diverse contributions in the healthcare field.

 Nurses Week Special Discount and Giveaway

-To celebrate, online CE provider Wild Iris Medical Education is offering a special weeklong 15% discount on all continuing nursing education (CNE) courses.
-When nurses take any online course from May 6 through 12 and enter the code THANKYOU, the discount will automatically be applied—and the code can be used an unlimited number of times throughout the week.
+To celebrate nurses in May, Wild Iris Medical Education is also offering a special month-long 20% discount on all continuing nursing education (CNE) courses.
+When nurses take any online course during the month of May and enter the code THANKYOU, the discount will automatically be applied.
+And the code can be used an unlimited number of times!
 Why not take advantage of this great savings opportunity to catch up on needed contact hours, get a head start on your coming nursing license renewal, or simply update your knowledge base.

 Nurses Week History